TerrayTM/pytimize/README.md

 Contributors Welcome!
 ---
 pytimize is a project that is work in progress.
 Contributions are welcome on a pull request basis.

+Credits
+---
+Created and maintained by Terry Zheng and Jonathan Wang.
+Logo designed by Kayla Estacio.